Maryland foster care and adoption guidelines

 There are more than 23 departments of social services locations and 33 licensed private agencies throughout Maryland.
 To contact a department, please use the lists below:

-For foster care information, refer to the Maryland Department of Human Resources foster care information.
+For foster care information, refer to the Maryland Department of Human Services foster care information.

 Please keep in mind that there is no universal orientation provided by the state of Maryland.
 If you wish to attend an orientation meeting, you must contact the agencies that you are interested in working with and get the orientation schedules directly from them.